Klipper3d/klipper/docs/Bootloader_Entry.md

 For details about the specific bootloaders on various platforms see [Bootloaders](Bootloaders.md)

+---

 ## Notes

 ### STM32 DFU Warning

+!!! danger "STM32 DFU Warning"

-Note that on some boards, like the Octopus Pro v1, entering DFU mode can cause undesired actions (such as powering the heater while in DFU mode).
+    Note that on some boards, like the Octopus Pro v1 or EBB36/42 v1.1, entering DFU mode can cause undesired actions (such as powering the heater while in DFU mode).
 It is recommended to disconnect heaters, and otherwise prevent undesired operations when using DFU mode.
 Consult the documentation for your board for more details.